Kayn-Pleiades/README-generator/product/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License v3.0 Click [here](LICENSE.md) for more information.
+This project is licensed under the terms of the none Click [here](LICENSE.md) for more information.

 ## Contributing